testomatio/check-cucumber/README.md

 Scenarios should already be imported into Testomatio

+> If you prever to add Test IDs into scenario titles instead of tags enable `TESTOMATIO_TITLE_IDS=1` environment variable

 ### Disable Detached Tests

 If a test from a previous import was not found on next import it is marked as "detached".